-Dated:
+Dated: Datoa.

-(held in Public) Action 2025 Board Meeting Log Minute Number Date of Meeting as fro the con the con clo Description Responsible Officer Due Date Comments Status - completed is defined as confirmation received from ED responsible lead that the proposed action is completed as described in the comments column.
-Completed actions will not be closed until the Board has confirmed that action taken is satisfactory.
-BD/3/29/36.2 29 March 2023 Board Effectiveness Survey August 2023 Board workshop Associate Director of Quality and Corporate Affairs Noted that significant work has been completed with regards to the Corporate Framework.
-Revised agendas, membership and timings are being put in place in Autumn 2024 for Sub-Committees and the Trust Board in Public.
-This item will remain open as part of the ongoing review.
-Ongoing BD/9/25/19.3 25 September 2024 Workforce Disability Equality Standards (WRES) A review of Metric 4 to take place and further clarity circulated to Board members Director of People and Culture November 2024 Director of People & Culture clarified the WRES metric 4 principles noting that BAME staff were more likely to access non-mandatory training than other staff.
+Minute Number Date of Meeting Subject Action Description Responsible Officer Due Date Comments Status - completed is defined militure Number Date of meeting Subject Effectiveness Survey Discussions to be held at the August 2023 Board workshop Associate Director of Quality and Opening Noted that significant work has been completed with regards to the Corporate Framework.
+Revised agendas, membership and timings are being put in place in as confirmation received from ED responsible lead that the proposed action is completed as described in the comments column.
+Completed actions will not b closed until the Board has confirmed that action taken is satisfactory.
+BD/3/29/36.2 29 March 2023 Board Effectiveness Survey Ongoing Ongoing BD/9/25/19.3 25 September 2024 Workforce Disability Equality Standards (WRES) A review of Metric 4 to take place and further clarity circulated to Board members Director of People and Culture November 2024 Director of People & Culture clarified the WRES metric 4 principles noting that BAME staff were more likely to access non-mandatory training than other staff.
 Closed BD/11/27/7.2 27 November 2024 Chief Executive's Report From WYAAT CiC, review services being provided (incl access to and cost of services, such as Wharfedale) at Feb 2025 Workshop Associate Director of Quality and Corporate Affairs February 2025 WYAAT attending February 2025 Workshop to provide an update.
-Closed BD/11/27/13.8 27 November 2024 Board Assurance Framework Great Start in Life Review assurances gained for Section 11 of the Children's Act 2004.
-Executive Director of Nursing Midwifery & AHPs Section 11 action plan updated at Quality Committee in November 2024.
+Closed BD/11/27/13.8 27 November 2024 Board Assurance Framework - Great Start in Life Review assurances gained for Section 11 of the Children's Act 2004.
+Executive Director of Nursing Midwifery & AHPs March 2025 Section 11 action plan updated at Quality Committee in November 2024.
 Safeguarding Watch Metrics being developed as part of review of Trust-wide suite of watch metrics.
 Propose to close